emilesalem/linked-hashmap/README.md

 # linked hashmap
 exports a function to create a linked hashmap.
-The creator function accepts optional array arguments holding the values to start with.
+The creator function accepts an optional array argument holding the values to start with.

 ## get
 ```